mah115/Zubax-Myxa-uart-codec-avr/README.md

 ## Why this library/repo exists
 Zubax offers three protocols for motor controls: RCPWM, CAN BUS UAV and UART/USB.

-While RCPWM is a industry-standard in low precision use cases and CAN bus based [UAV CAN](http://uavcan.org/) has a great support, the serial based proprietary binary protocol was undocumented.
+While RCPWM is an industry-standard for low precision use cases and CAN bus based [UAV CAN](http://uavcan.org/) has a great support, the serial based proprietary binary protocol was undocumented.

-My use case was to control the controller from Arduino.
+My use case was to control the motor controller from Arduino.

 ## Myxa Uart Protocol
 The protocol is built on top of [Popcop](https://github.com/Zubax/popcop) - it features a strong data integrity protection and resilience to packet losses.
 This protocol is leveraged by the [Kucher GUI tool](https://github.com/Zubax/kucher).
 As Kucher is open source, the developer ([Zubax Robotics](https://zubax.com/)) are encouraged to use it as an example